aurule/npc/README.md

 * `--motley`: Name of the changeling's motley, if known.
 This does not affect the path, but is added to the file as a tag.

 Note: The `changeling` command is not the only way to create a changeling character.
 If you just want to make a new sheet without specifying the seeming or kith, and without using the changeling-specific options, you can do so by running `npc new changeling [name]`.

+### Destination Path

+All characters are put into a path based on the `hierarchy` key under `paths` in your settings.
+This hierarchy uses some simple rules to determine where a character will end up, both during creation and during reorganization:

+1. Every slash (`/`) character denotes a new directory
+2. Text inside of curly braces (`{}`) is treated as the name of a tag.
+The *first* value for that tag is fetched from the character and used as the directory name.
+    * There's a special syntax that looks like `{tag?name}` which checks whether the character has that tag and if they do, it looks for a folder with the provided name.
+3. Other text is used as the folder name without being changed

+If a folder isn't found, it is skipped.

+#### Meta Tags

+There are a few "meta-tags" that can be used in place of a tag name.
+When one of these is found, it gets replaced by a real tag name before being looked up.
+The replacement is done based on your settings.
+These are the meta-tags and what they do:

+* `type`: This looks up the value for `type_path` in your settings, based on the character's type.
+So a character with `@type human` will look in `types.human.type_path`.
+* `type-unit`: This is replaced with the tag name for a small grouping appropriate for the character's type.
+Changelings use the value of `@motley`, werewolves use `@pack`, etc.
+* `type-social`: Replaced with the tag for intermediate groupings of the character's type.
+Changelings use `@court`.
+* `type-political`: Replaced with the tag for high-level groupings of the character's type.
+Changelings use `@freehold`.
+* `type-groups`: Replaced with the tag for type-specific prestige groups.
+Changelings use `@entitlement`.

+You can add your own substitutions by adding new keys within `tag_names` for one or more character types.

+#### Special Words

+There are some special words that can be used instead of a tag name.
+Each of them gives a certain more complex behavior:

+* `rank` or `ranks`: Check each `@rank` value for the first `@group` in order.
+* `groups`: Check all `@group` values in order.
+* `groups+ranks`: Check each `@group` value along with all of its `@rank` values.
+* `locations`: Check the first value of `@location` and then `@foreign`.

 ## Lint Character Files